microsoft/r-server-campaign-optimization/dba.md

 Among the key variables to learn from data are the best communication channel (e.g. SMS, Email, Call), the day of the week and the time of the day through which/ during which a given potential customer is targeted by a marketing campaign.
 This template provides a customer-oriented business with an analytics tool that helps determine the best combination of these three variables for each customer, based (among others) on financial and demographic data.
 </p>

-For businesses that prefers an on-prem solution, the implementation with SQL Server R Services is a great option, which takes advantage of the power of SQL Server and RevoScaleR (Microsoft R Server).
+For businesses that prefer an on-prem solution, the implementation with SQL Server R Services is a great option, which takes advantage of the power of SQL Server and RevoScaleR (Microsoft R Server).
 In this template, we implemented all steps in SQL stored procedures: data preprocessing, and feature engineering are implemented in pure SQL, while data cleaning, and the model training, scoring and evaluation steps are implemented with SQL stored procedures calling R (Microsoft R Server) code.

-All the steps can be executed on SQL Server client environment (such as SQL Server Management Studio), as well as from other applications.
+All the steps can be executed on SQL Server client environment (SQL Server Management Studio).
 We provide a Windows PowerShell script which invokes the SQL scripts and demonstrates the end-to-end modeling process.

 ## System Requirements
 -----------------------